arpitbbhayani/articles/blogs/inheritance-c.md

  */
 static inline void __list_del(struct list_head * prev, struct list_head * next)
 {
     next->prev = prev;
     prev->next = next;
 }
 ```

 Other linked list utilities like *adding a node to tail*, *swapping nodes*, *splicing the list*, *rotating the list*, etc only require manipulations of `next` and `prev` pointers.
 Hence they could also be written in a very similar way i.e accepting `list_head *` and thus eliminating the need to reimplement function logic for every single child implementation.

-This behavior is very similar to how inheritance in modern OOP languages, like Python and Java, work where child is allowed to invoke any parent function.
+This behavior is very similar to how inheritance in modern OOP languages, like Python and Java, work where the child is allowed to invoke any parent function.

 # Who uses structure compositions?